-- The ‘top heavy’ market structure of the telecom tower industry today
+The new shape of the global telecom tower industry

 As the global average tenancy ratio of towerco-owned towers passes two, TowerXchange updates our analysis of the structure of the international tower industry, including the impact of a further 250,000 towers being carved out into operator-led towercos.
 We also look to the future at the evolution of towercos into holistic digital infrastructure service providers.
 How have these trends affected the shape of the global telecom tower industry?

 TowerXchange track 304 towercos that now own 3.37mn of the world’s 4.82mn investible towers and rooftops, representing 69.9% penetration into our industry’s addressable market (source: TowerXchange, Q319).

 Figure one: The structure of the telecom tower industry

 The telecom tower industry has a ‘top heavy’ structure.
 Figure one illustrates the breakdown in the ownership of those 3.37mn towerco towers and rooftops.
 We had to distort the scale of this infographic to accommodate the massive China Tower Corporation, which represents nearly two thirds of the tower industry’s total towers, while a total of 17 towercos with 20,000 or more towers still represent over 83% of our towers.
 There is still significant scale to be found among the 29 towercos with 5,000 to 19,999 towers, who together own 297,443 towers and rooftops.
 The tower industry has a ‘long tail’ of 258 mostly privately owned towercos with less than 5,000 sites, which account for 197,786 sites – including 60,230 sites attributed to towercos TowerXchange know exist, but whose names we do not know – the majority of which are from China and Vietnam.